Skip to main content

 Academic

-The regulations seek to reconcile the public health goals of with the civil rights protections at the heart of GINA.
+The regulations seek to reconcile the public health goals of wellness programs with the civil rights protections at the heart of GINA.
 The core of this reconciliation lies in the concept of a “reasonably designed” program and the strict limitations on financial inducements.

 A wellness program is considered reasonably designed if it has a reasonable chance of improving the health of, or preventing disease in, participating individuals, and is not overly burdensome.
 This standard prevents employers from using a wellness program as a subterfuge for acquiring protected information.